DFE-Digital/education-benchmarking-and-insights/web/README.md

 1. Navigate to `Web.App` project root
 2. Run `dotnet user-secrets init` to initialise secrets in the directory

+> Note: If there is already a `<UserSecretsId>` setting in the `Web.App` project file then `dotnet user-secrets init` will fail.
+This is because the dotnet tool thinks the user secrets has already been initialised.
+To avoid this run `dotnet user-secrets set "PLACEHOLDER" "PLACEHOLDER".
+This will create a `secrets.json` file in the folder location described [here](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=linux#how-the-secret-manager-tool-works).
+At this point you can update the `secrets.json` by hand with all of the required settings.

 #### Platform APIs
 If running the Platform APIs locally then no further configuration required; ensure the API port configuration matches that in `appsettings.Development.json`.